GoogleChrome/lighthouse-ci/docs/getting-started.md

 #### Additional configuration for GitHub Actions as CI Provider

-Make sure you define the `LHCI_GITHUB_APP_TOKEN` as [enviroment variable](https://docs.github.com/en/free-pro-team@latest/actions/reference/environment-variables#about-environment-variables) on the workflow and ensure that the git history is available too.
+Make sure you define the `LHCI_GITHUB_APP_TOKEN` as [environment variable](https://docs.github.com/en/free-pro-team@latest/actions/reference/environment-variables#about-environment-variables) on the workflow and ensure that the git history is available too.

 ```yaml
 name: CI